Chinese Shar-Pei

 - Tail

-The Shar-Pei has a small, proud tail that is thicker at the base and tapers at the end.
+The Chinese Shar-Pei has a small tail that’s thicker at the base and tapers at the end.
 Their tail is set high, and they carry it proudly, curling over either side of their back.

 Chinese Shar-Pei Temperament